LUMCMRI/mri_safety_cases/en_US/FixateurExterne/case.md

 For treatment of complex wrist fractures sometimes an *external fixator* is used.
 To the left you see an example of such a device, made by [Orthofix](http://www.orthofix.com). ![](fixateur_wrist.png)**Medical request:**
- Patient is a 55 year old male who fell from a ladder about 5 weeks ago, injuring his head and wrist.
+Question Patient is a 55 year old male who fell from a ladder about 5 weeks ago, injuring his head and wrist.
 For follow up they now need a MRI of the brain including FLAIR, DWI and a susceptibility wheighted sequence.

 <br>